|

 account

-had a debit card, however, this has changed dramatically over the past
+had a debit card, however, this has changed dramatically.
+In

 Overall, it's fair to say that replenishing your prepaid wireless

-account with you bank account could be a good option for.
+account with your bank account could be a good option for some people.

 Just

-keep your eye out for how fast the money will be added to your account,
+keep your eye out for how fast the money will be added to your wireless

 extra transaction/processing fees, and be sure to keep on top of your